-One of the main applications of the 0x protocol is for the creation of decentralised smart contract-operated exchanges.
-This is necessary to mitigate the risks of theft or misconduct found with centralised exchanges.
+One of the main applications of the 0x protocol is for the creation of decentralized smart contract-operated exchanges.
+This is necessary to mitigate the risks of theft or misconduct found with centralized exchanges.

 But there are several problems with that idea.

 - The gas costs of creating, cancelling and adjusting orders on exchanges will quickly add up.